isomerpages/mlaw-corp/news/speeches/_posts/2025-08-28-post-Speech by SMS Murali Pillai SC at the ‘Building Bridges in ADR: MENA meets Singapore’ Forum by SIDRA.md

 ---
-title: "Speech by SMS Murali Pillai SC at the ‘Building Bridges in ADR: MENA meets Singapore’ Forum by SIDRA"
+title: Speech by Senior Minister of State for Law Murali Pillai SC at the ‘Building Bridges in ADR: MENA meets Singapore’ Forum by SIDRA
 permalink: /speech-by-sms-murali-pillai-sc-at-the-building-bridges-in-adr-mena-meets-singapore-forum-by-sidra/
 date: 2025-08-28
 layout: post